qubitoolbox/findingodds/README.md

-# findingodds
+how would you stop this algorithm from printing infinitely?

-how would you stop this from printing infinitely?
+Simple test for any begginer willing to challenge on finding why this small for loop, loops through infinity?